VForWaTer/hydrobox/docs/examples/discharge.rst

 Workflow
 --------

-The workflow to be presented in this example will generate some random data and apply two processing  steps.
-This shall illustrate the general idea.
-All tools are designed to fit seamlessly  into automated processing environments like a WPS server or other workflow engines.
+The workflow in this example will generate some random data and applies two processing  steps to illustrate the general idea.
+All tools are designed to fit seamlessly  into automated processing environments like WPS servers or other workflow engines.

-The workflow to be presented:
+The workflow in this example:

-  #. generate a ten year random discharge time series from a gamma distribution
+  #. generates a ten year random discharge time series from a gamma distribution
-  #. aggregate the data to daily maximum values
+  #. aggregates the data to daily maximum values
-  #. create a flow duration curve
+  #. creates a flow duration curve
-  #. use python to visualize the flow duration curve
+  #. uses python to visualize the flow duration curve

 Generate the data
 -----------------